SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 Downloading the binaries
 ========================

-One of the great advantages of SimpleITK is that (typically) you do not have to build it — you can simply download the binaries and get started right away!
+One of the great advantages of SimpleITK is that (typically) the user does not have to build it — he or she can simply download the binaries and get started right away!

 Currently, **Python** binaries are available on Microsoft Windows, GNU